soniasol/FreEM-SemiD-norm/README.md

   - `train.src` / `train.trg`
   - `dev.src` / `dev.trg`
   - `test.src` / `test.trg`

-  It also includes additional resources such as subword-tokenized files, BPE vocabularies/models, intermediate outputs, and evaluation results.
-  A `README.md` in this folder explains further the structure and usage of these files, which support model training and evaluation with Fairseq.

 A detailed overview of the corpus content, including text titles and metadata, is available in [`table.csv`](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/table.csv).

 ## Scripts

 See the [scripts](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/scripts) folder for all scripts used in our experiments, along with a `README.md` that outlines the steps followed to train and evaluate the model.

+## Other files

+The [other-files](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/other-files) folder includes additional resources such as subword-tokenized files, BPE vocabularies/models, intermediate outputs, and evaluation results.
+A `README.md` in this folder explains further the structure and usage of these files, which support model training and evaluation with Fairseq.

 ## Results